Municipal Securities

 Key concernOverlapping debt, tax base, population trendsRate covenant, additional bonds test (ABT), flow of funds

-• Net debt = total debt minus self-supporting debt (revenue bonds paid by user fees, not taxes).
+• Net debt = total debt minus self-supporting debt (paid by user fees, not taxes).

-• Double-barreled = two sources (revenue plus taxing power); safer than pure GO or pure revenue.
+• Double-barreled = two sources (revenue plus taxing power); safer than pure GO or revenue.

-• Moral obligation = non-binding legislative commitment, NOT a legal obligation; riskier than a GO.
+• Moral obligation = non-binding legislative commitment, not legal; riskier than a GO.

-• Advance refunded (pre-refunded) bonds are defeased with U.S. Treasuries in escrow; typically rated AAA.
+• Advance refunded (pre-refunded) bonds are defeased with Treasuries in escrow; typically AAA.

 • In-state muni interest = triple tax-free; out-of-state = federal exempt but state-taxable.